baymac/baymac.github.io/_posts/2019-06-01-the-dawn-of-gsoc-coding-period.md

 The coding work actually started a few days ahead as the design document, project workflow and other nit things were completed.
 I started writing code on May 23.
 My main motive of working on this plugin is to make it lightweight and make the code more readable.
 Also follow a general trend that is common with rest of SCM plugins.
 Most of the developers I interacted with suggested to take a look at `Gitea Plugin`.
 This plugin was developed recently like 2 years back and has a nice clean codebase.
 It is developed mostly from the contribution of one person `Stephen Connolly` so it had a more consistent coding style (that's my personal opinion).
 My work so far has been inspired from `Gitea Plugin` and `Github Plugin`.

 I am learning a lot of cool stuffs by reading their codebases.
-I have made an experimental release that sports GitLab Server Configurations in Jenkins to authenticate Jenkins with the GitLab Server to communicate via REST APIs.
+I have made an experimental release that sports GitLab Server Configurations in Jenkins to authenticate Jenkins Server with the GitLab Server to communicate via REST APIs.

 You may take a look at the release [here](https://github.com/baymac/gitlab-branch-source-plugin/releases/tag/gitlab-branch-source-v0.0.1-SNAPSHOT) and test it.
 It lacks support for webhooks and a documentation right now.
 These updates will be pushed by the end of this week.